 The Company's environmental policy is set at a Group level.
-The Group remains committed to managing its environmental impacts and its ambition is to look for better, cleaner ways to run its operations.
+The Group remains committed to reducing its environmental impact.
+Managing the risk from climate change and supporting progress towards a greener society is core ambition of the Group.

 Further details of the Group's activities can be found in the Climate-related Financial Disclosures report on Nationwide Building Society's website at nationwide.co.uk